kartoza/IGRAC-WellAndMonitoringDatabase/README.md

 pyexcel_xls
 pyexcel_xlsx

+Run `python manage.py update_fixtures` to run all fixtures

 # Database
 the groundwater will be added into your "default" database. <br>
 if you want to add it into new database, please prepare: